Who is eligible to provide KLT coverage?

 Please direct inquiries to Andrea Ellis at 316-293-2649.
 The organization needs to be set up as a KLT site.
 Rural Health Education and Services does not charge an administrative fee and organizations set their own KLT rates based on fair market value.

-For almost 25 years, RHES has managed the KLT program by partnering with organizations who need coverage and KU faculty, residents, and fellows who want to learn and earn.
+For 25 years, RHES has managed the KLT program by partnering with organizations that need coverage and KU faculty, residents, and fellows who want to learn and earn.
 RHES does not charge an administrative fee to organizations for KLT service.
 In addition, RHES offers administrative services to faculty and residents/fellows by sharing coverage opportunities and assisting with completing contracts and forms.
 Medical Professional Liability Insurance sponsorships for residents and fellows are also managed by RHES.

 Yes.
 Documentation is required that shows limits of 1 million/3 million are met as required by KLT.
 Reimbursement up to $1400/year, prorated based on expiration.